Alfredo Ferreyros

-The Inca Trail

-In 1974, he first walked the Inca Trail to Machu Picchu, and a few months later he was hired by the company Hauser Exkursionen to lead their first group of foreign tourists interested in backpacking.
-This experience marked the beginning of his involvement with adventure travel to remote areas and his dedication to promoting adventure tourism, ecotourism, and experiential travel.

-Convinced that the mountains of Cusco could become the ideal setting for developing authentic experiences connecting people with nature and traditional cultures, he founded a Peruvian adventure tourism company in 1975.

-He traveled to Nepal to learn firsthand about the operations of major tour companies in the Himalayas.
-The experience gained on that trip and on subsequent visits to outdoor adventure companies in the United States proved invaluable in solidifying the work of his own company.

 Explorandes

 In 1975, he founded Explorandes in Cusco, the first company in Peru dedicated to promoting adventure tourism in the Andes, with a focus on the development of local communities and environmental protection.

 Ferreyros, who had studied Quechua, the language spoken during the height of the Inca civilization, during his university years in the United States, immersed himself in the Andean rural world and the values that underpin the way of life of its inhabitants, who respect the cycles of nature.

 Explorandes was the first company to operate guided tours along the famous Inca Trail to Machu Picchu.

 A year after its founding, Explorandes began offering adventure trips to Choquequirao, the Inca citadel located near the Salcantay mountain, and shortly after expanded its operations to the Cordillera Blanca, where the company has developed hiking routes around Mount Huascarán and other peaks over 6,000 meters high, contributing to Peru's reputation as a mountaineering destination in the region.

 Currently, Explorandes is launching new routes and has established new adventure centers such as the Piuray Outdoor Center and Titikayak.
 Additionally, the company is relaunching new hiking routes in the Cordillera Blanca and along the Great Inca Road or Qhapaq Ñan, the extensive road network of the Inca Empire.